-Safeguarding
+Safeguarding on MusicTeacher.com

 At MusicTeacher.com, safeguarding is a core part of maintaining a trusted and professional teacher registry.
-This page explains how safeguarding works on the platform, what the safeguarding labels mean, and what teachers are required to provide.
+This page explains how safeguarding works on the platform, what our safeguarding labels mean, and what teachers are required to provide.

 Safeguarding labels on teacher profiles

-You may see one of the following safeguarding labels on a teacher’s profile:
+You may see one of the following safeguarding labels on a teacher’s profile.

-• The teacher has submitted a valid safeguarding certificate
+• The teacher has submitted a valid safeguarding certificate.

-• The document has been reviewed by MusicTeacher.com
+• The document has been reviewed by MusicTeacher.com.

 • The check was issued within the last three years at the time of submission, or the teacher is registered with an official update service (such as the DBS Update Service).